arturas-vei/sprint3cms/README.md

 vendor\bin\doctrine orm:schema-tool:update --force --dump-sql (if you are using windows CMD) vendor/bin/doctrine orm:schema-tool:update --force --dump-sql (if you are using git bash / mac / linux terminals) php composer.phar dump-autoload
-Open custom-cms-mvc folder on localhost
+Open sprint3cms folder on localhost

 If you want to add pages, just enter /admin after root url